On the minimum spin period of accreting pulsars: DISCUSSION

 Our results are compatible with the results of \citet{git19} and \citet{pat+17}.
-These authors, however, use the dimensionless disc torque $(1-\omega_*)$ meaning that they preset $\omega_{\rm c}=1$.
-That we employ $\omega_{\rm c}<1$ reduces the need for additional spin-down torques such as the gravitational wave radiation torque, hence the required ellipticity.
+These authors, however, use the dimensionless disc torque $(1-\omega_*)$ meaning that they pre-set $\omega_{\rm c}=1$.
+That we employ $\omega_{\rm c}<1$ reduces the need for additional spin-down torques such as the gravitational wave radiation torque, hence, the required ellipticity is smaller.

 The critical fastness parameter is well consistent with the models of the disc-magnetosphere interaction for $7\lessapprox N_{0,\mathrm{GW}}/N_0\lessapprox 13$.
-A value of the ellipticity smaller than the observational and theoretical constraints can generate these.
+A value of the ellipticity smaller than the observational and theoretical constraints can generate these values of $N_{0,\mathrm{GW}}/N_0$.

+Most of the accreting LMXB systems are transients, rather than persistent systems.
+This implies that the mass accretion rates we use in this work are representative, average quantities.
+As shown by \citet{bha17} and \citet{dan17}, modelling a transient accretion with the instantaneous mass accretion rate provides a higher equilibrium frequency for the star than modelling it with an averaged mass accretion rate.
+Considering this fact, a slightly smaller critical fastness parameter or a stronger gravitational wave torque than those estimated in this work might be required to explain the absence of submillisecond pulsars.
+We plan to investigate this difference by studying the spin and magnetic field evolution of neutron stars under transient accretion in the future.